EllAchE/discord_site_monitor/README.md

 Notify you in Discord when a website changes:
 ![site-watcher](./.github/pictures/site-watcher.png)

+- Support a variety of formats, i.e. rss, pdf, html, json etc.
+- Extract specific values from the site, and trigger alerts based on those values
 - Add multiple sites to watcher
-- Support a variety of formats, i.e. rss, pdf, html, json etc.
-- Remove site from watcher
-- Monitoring specified elements of a site, to not get notified on dynamic elements (ex. ads)
-- Checking on a specified interval (1-60 minutes, default `1`).
+- Checks on a specified interval (cronjob, currently configured in the source code)).
-- Manually update tracked sites
-- Show list of tracked sites
+- Update tracked sites via modification of the underlying json or via bot commands
 - Open source!

 ## Setup
-*These instructions are pretty sparse, requires some solid knowledge of typescript.
-I also didn't write a usage section yet.
-If someone is actually interested in using this I can put one together.
+*These instructions are pretty sparse/a WIP and require some knowledge of typescript.
+I also didn't complete a usage section yet.
+If someone is interested in using this I can put one together.

 1. Create a discord bot [discord.com/developers/applications](https://discord.com/developers/applications).
 A tutorial can be found [here](https://discordpy.readthedocs.io/en/latest/discord.html).